material-components/material-components-web/packages/mdc-icon-button/README.md

 #### Icon Button Toggle States

-Note the use of `data-toggle-on` and `data-toggle-off` in the above examples.
-When an MDCIconToggle instance is toggled, it looks at this data to determine how to update the element.
+Note the use of `data-toggle-*` properties in the above examples.
+When an MDCIconToggle instance is toggled, it looks at these data attributes to determine how to update the element.
 This is what allows MDCIconToggle to be so flexible.
-The `data-toggle-on` configuration will be used when the is MDCIconToggle is toggled on, and vice versa for `data-toggle-off`.
-Both data attributes are encoded as JSON and can contain the following properties:
+The `data-toggle-on-*` properties will be used when the is MDCIconToggle is toggled on, and vice versa for `data-toggle-off-*`.

-Property | Description
+Attribute | Description
 --- | ---
-`label` | The value to apply to the element's "aria-label" attribute.
+`data-toggle-<TOGGLE STATE>-label` | The value to apply to the element's "aria-label" attribute.
-`content` | The text content to set on the element.
+`data-toggle-<TOGGLE STATE>-content` | The text content to set on the element.
+Note that if an inner icon is used, the text content will be set on that element instead.
-`cssClass` | A css class to apply to the icon element for the given toggle state.
+`data-toggle-<TOGGLE STATE>-class` | A css class to apply to the icon element.
+The same rules regarding inner icon elements described for `content` apply here as well.

 ### Icons